who we are

 Sarah Honer received her B.A. in Philosophy, English, and Dance from George Mason University in 1998.
 Sarah began to teach the Pilates method in 2000 while holding a position as a ballet, jazz, and tap instructor at Bounds Dance Studio in Chapel Hill, NC.
 In 2002, She opened Spira Pilates Studio in a historic mill building in Carrboro, NC.
 The studio has expanded several times to its current location on West Weaver Street.
 She leads a yearly Pilates retreat in Oaxaca, Mexico and looks forward to expanding her retreat offerings.

 Sarah holds certifications from multiple professional Pilates organizations including Marie-José Blom’s Pilates Inspiration, PhysicalMind Institute (New York), and Balanced Body University.
 Sarah is an ambassador for Ms. Blom's SmartSpine™ system and is authorized by Ms. Blom to lead SmartSpine™ workshops.
-She is an updated teacher of GYROTONIC® and GYROKINESIS® exercise studying under international Authorized Master Trainer Juergen Bamberger.
+She pre-trains aspiring teachers of the GYROTONIC® methodology and is an updated GYROKINESIS® instructor, studying under international Authorized Master Trainer Juergen Bamberger.
 She is certified to teach on the Jumping Stretching Board, a specialized piece of Gyrotonic equipment.

 Sarah’s teaching style continues to evolve as she studies yearly with world-class teachers in the fields of Pilates, Gyrotonic exercise, alignment, biomechanics, fascia, and anatomy.
 Through constant studentship, Sarah shares in growth alongside her students.
 She has a particular interest in alignment, ensuring that her students are positioned optimally to create a body-space of new possibilities.
 Sarah is a pelvic core specialist with an interest breathing and foot spring restoration.